This vegan raw blueberry cheesecake recipe is easy to make with only nourishing ingredients, refined-sugar-free, gluten-free, and paleo!

 - Blueberries – Fresh or thawed frozen blueberries.
 Don’t use frozen blueberries.
 It wouldn’t work if they haven’t been thawed!

 - Almonds – roasted or raw unroasted.

 - Unsweetened desiccated coconut

-- Fast method – place the cashew nuts in a bowl and cover entirely with boiling water.
+- Fast method – place the cashew nuts in a bowl and cover them entirely with boiling water.
 This is the fastest method as you only need to soak the nuts for 45 minutes.
-The drawback of this method is that it removes important nutrient from the nuts as you are using boiling water.
+This method’s drawback is that it removes important nutrients from the nuts as you are using boiling water.

 - Overnight method – place the cashew nuts in a bowl, cover entirely with cold water and soak overnight – for at least 12 hours.
 This is the best method to keep all the nutrients from the nuts and make a raw and vegan cheesecake.